-In connection with the Quarterly Report on Form 10-Q of Marchex, Inc. (the "Company") for the quarter ended March 31, 2020 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Michael A. Arends, as Principal Executive Officer for SEC reporting purposes and as Principal Financial Officer of the Company, hereby certifies, pursuant to 18 U.S.C. § 1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, to the best of his knowledge, that:
+In connection with this Amendment No. 1 to the Quarterly Report on Form 10-Q/A of Marchex, Inc. (the "Company") for the quarter ended March 31, 2020 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Michael A. Arends, as Principal Executive Officer for SEC reporting purposes and as Principal Financial Officer of the Company, hereby certifies, pursuant to 18 U.S.C. § 1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, to the best of his knowledge, that: